Engaging Gen Z in the Workplace

 Pie chart showing that 48% of Generation Z expect to change jobs within the next year, based on Jabra 2023 survey.

-Working with the next generation has never been a walk in the park.
+Working with the next generation has never been a walk in the park — Gen Z is no exception.

-Gen Z is making waves in the workplace and headlines in the media, notorious for being tough to manage.
-Many have been labelled quiet quitters, snowflakes, disengaged, demanding, entitled, or as Jodie Foster has said ‘really annoying’!
+Gen Z continues to make waves in the workplace and headlines in the media, notorious for being tough to manage.
+Many have been labelled quiet quitters, snowflakes, disengaged, demanding, entitled, or as Jodie Foster has said ‘really annoying’

-In our post-covid world of hybrid work, mental health issues on the rise and tech usage at its peak, our youngest team members are challenging the ‘way things are’ and rewriting the playbook.
+In our post-covid world of hybrid work, the rise of mental health issues and AI prompting become a major part of business as usual it’s no surprise our youngest team members are challenging the ‘way things are’ and rewriting the playbook.

 Article headline about Generation Z employees feeling disconnected and how employers can help, written by Adam Smiley Poswolsky, dated June 13, 2022.